-void XawTextInvalidate(w, to);

-from Specifies the start of the text to redisplay.

-to Specifies the end of the text to redisplay.
+void XawTextInvalidate(w, to); W Specifies the Text widget. from Specifies the start of the text to redisplay. to Specifies the end of the text to redisplay.

 See section 5.4 for a description of XawTextPosition.
 The XawTextInvalidate function causes the specified range of characters to be redisplayed immediately if redisplay is enabled or the next time that redisplay is enabled.